How to Use a VA Mortgage

 How to Use a VA Loan: Buy And Improve A Home At The Same Time

 The VA Lender’s Handbook, Chapter Three, says VA mortgages can be used to simultaneously buy and improve a house.
-There may be multiple ways of doing this but one option that is popular among VA borrowers?
+There may be multiple ways of doing this, but one option popular among VA borrowers?

 The VA Energy-Efficient Mortgage add-on allows extra loan funds for your VA purchase or a VA refinance loan.
 These extra funds are used specifically to add energy-saving upgrades to the home.
 These upgrades must be approved and you may be required to hire an energy consultant as part of the process.

-Using a VA mortgage means the option to get a zero-down payment mortgage, which is a big advantage for borrowers who need to save more money upfront on the loan.
+Using a VA mortgage means the option to get a zero-down payment mortgage, which is a big advantage for borrowers who need to save more money upfront.
 But no-money-down isn’t always the right choice, especially for borrowers who have a priority of saving money over the full duration of the loan term.

 5% Down VA Loans?